spacemeshos/go-spacemesh/docs/design.md

 ### Local DB
 - We are using goleveldb for a key-value db

+### Dependencies
+- We are using govendor for versioned deps
+- We add all vendored libs to git
+- Always add a dep using govendor
+- For a major dep we use wrappers.
+See logging.
+- Danger: Do not add a dep from github directly using `go get` without using vendoring.

 ### Debugging

 #### GoLand IDEA interactive debugging
 - Should be fully working - create an IDEA config to run main in the proj root source dir

+#### Other ways to debug

 ### Logging
 - We are using [go-logging](https://github.com/op/go-logging)
-- Use /log/logger funcs for app-level logging
+- Use /log/logger wrapper funcs for app-level logging
-- You may add custom loggers
+- You may add custom loggers (per package, to a file, etc...)

 ### Config
 - We are using TOML files for config file and cli.v1 flags to modify any configurable param via the CLI.

 ### Interactive Console
 - TBD - Javascript console ???? do more research

-#### App Tasks / Issues
-- Impl cli.v1 TOML support and write test with TOML file
-- Write tests for app flags, commands and config file
-- Write tests to validate the plan to use libp2p-kad-dht for peer discovery
-- Implement gossip protocol flag and write tests for gossiping a p2p message